jkyip/Mingar-Data-Analysis/README.md

 - `README.md`: This file you're reading!
 It provides an overview of the project's contents and setup.
 - `data-prep.Rmd`: Write the code here to create the datasets you'll use in your main report.
 Read data from `raw-data` and the datasets you plan to use for the report into `data`.
 All other modeling, summaries, etc., should be done in the main Rmd.
 - `sta303-final-project.Rmd`: Update this file to create your final report.
-It should only use data from the `data/` folder.
 - `report.tex`: LaTeX template for the final report (no need to edit).

 ### Note on File Paths